Shakthi111203/Codsoft/README.md

 # CodSoft Internship – Python Programming

 ## 📌 Overview
-This repository encapsulates my enriching **4-week internship experience at CodSoft**, where I engaged in a series of projects that emphasized the **practical application of Python programming skills**, particularly in **graphical user interface (GUI) development**.
+This repository encapsulates my enriching **internship experience at CodSoft**, where I engaged in a series of projects that emphasized the **practical application of Python programming skills**, particularly in **graphical user interface (GUI) development**.

 Over the course of the internship, I successfully completed **five diverse projects**, each tailored to address specific challenges and demonstrate core programming concepts.